deep-security/aws-config/README.md

 ### ds-IsInstanceClear

 Checks to see if the current instance is has any warnings, alerts, or errors in Deep Security.
-An instance is compliant if it does **not** have any warnings, alerts, or errors (a/k/a compliant == everything is working as expected with no active security alerts).
+An instance is compliant if it does **not** have any warnings, alerts, or errors (a/k/a compliant which means everything is working as expected with no active security alerts).

 #### Rule Parameters: